Does CBD Work for Sleep Apnea?

 Headaches are characterized by mild to moderate pain, typically in the neck or back of the head(20).

-A 2020 study published in the journal Frontiers in Pharmacology suggested that CBD might be a promising treatment for chronic pain relief in several conditions(21).
+A 2020 study published in the journal Frontiers in Pharmacology suggested that CBD might also be a promising treatment for chronic pain relief in several conditions(21).

 A 2018 study published in Transplantation Proceedings was done on seven kidney transplant patients(22).